Palladia for Dogs (toceranib phosphate)

 Safety and Side Effects of Palladia for Dogs

-Most common side effects that dogs experience while taking Palladia are:1,2
+The most common side effects that dogs experience while taking Palladia are:1,2

-Side effects can range from mild to severe.
-If your dog experiences side effects from toceranib phosphate, call your veterinarian or oncologist to determine if your dog should continue therapy or not.
-Decreasing the dose may help to resolve side effects.
+If your dog experiences side effects from toceranib phosphate, call your veterinarian or oncologist to determine whether your dog should continue therapy.
+Decreasing the dose may help to resolve side effects, but do not adjust doses without checking with your veterinarian.

-When to Not Use Palladia
+When to Not Use Palladia for Dogs

 Toceranib phosphate may impair wound healing.
 Your veterinarian will guide you on how to discontinue use before surgery.2